 Thanksgiving is one of my favorite holidays.
 I love hearing about the different traditions that everyone has, as well as all the different dishes that make it to the table.
 Coming from a Croatian family, we always have a few more traditional Croatian dishes that make it to the table.
 The day always starts with a fun family walk with our two dogs, and then I find myself in the kitchen, helping my mom with our Thanksgiving recipes.
 Then, after we have an earlier dinner, we pick a movie to go see!
 It is one of my favorite traditions.

 While I love tradition, sometimes it is fun to shake things up a bit.
 I try to bring a new recipe or dish to the Thanksgiving table each year.
 Some things get switched out each year, but some recipes have earned a permanent spot at the table!
 I went around the office and I asked our dietitians, what their favorite dishes are to make for Thanksgiving, and let me tell you, I am going to have a hard time picking which new recipe I am going to try this year.
-So, wether you like to keep it traditional, or want a twist on a classic, you have to try these recipes out!
+So, whether you like to keep it traditional or want a twist on a classic, you have to try these easy thanksgiving recipes out!

-8 Dietitian Approved Thanksgiving Recipes
+8 Easy Thanksgiving Recipes